junxit/us-congress-bills-117/metadata.md

 - 2021-08-10 — Considered by Senate. (consideration: CR S6193-6194, S6199-6203)
 - 2021-08-10 — Passed Senate with an amendment by Yea-Nay Vote.
 69 - 30.
 Record Vote Number: 314.
 - 2021-08-10 — Passed/agreed to in Senate: Passed Senate with an amendment by Yea-Nay Vote.
 69 - 30.
 Record Vote Number: 314.
+- 2021-08-16 — Message on Senate action sent to the House.
+- 2021-09-27 — DEBATE - The House proceeded with one hour of debate on the motion to agree to Senate amendment to H.R.
+3684.
+- 2021-09-27 — Mr. DeFazio moved that the House agree to the Senate amendment.
+(CR H5446)
+- 2021-09-27 — Pursuant to the provisions of H. Res.
+601, Mr. DeFazio moved that the House agree to the Senate amendment to H.R.
+3684. (consideration: CR H5182-5453; text: CR H5182-5446)
+- 2021-09-27 — The Chair announced that pursuant to clause 1(c) of rule XIX, further proceedings on agreeing to the Senate amendment to H.R.
+3684 were postponed.
+- 2021-09-28 — DEBATE - The House resumed with debate on the motion to agree to Senate amendment to H.R.
+3684.
+- 2021-09-28 — POSTPONED PROCEEDINGS - At the conclusion of debate on the motion to agree to the Senate amendment to H.R.
+3684, the Chair put the question on passage of the motion and by voice vote announced the ayes had prevailed.
+Mr. Graves (MO) demanded the yeas and nays and further proceedings on the question of adoption of the motion was postponed until a time to be announced.
+- 2021-09-28 — Pursuant to clause 1(c) of rule XIX, the House proceeded with further debate on the motion to agree to the Senate amendment to H.R.
+3684. (consideration: CR H5473-5477)
+- 2021-09-28 — The previous question was ordered pursuant to the rule.
+- 2021-10-01 — Considered as unfinished business. (consideration: CR H5589)
+- 2021-10-01 — POSTPONED PROCEEDINGS - Pursuant to clause 1(c) of rule XIX, further consideration of the motion to concur in the Senate amendment to H.R.
+3684 is postponed.
+- 2021-11-05 — Kelly (IL) moved to reconsider the vote.
+(CR H6231)
+- 2021-11-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-11-05 — Mr. Horsford moved to table the motion to reconsider the vote (CR H6231)
+- 2021-11-05 — On motion that the House agree to the Senate amendment Agreed to by the Yeas and Nays: 228 - 206 (Roll no. 369). (consideration: CR H6230-6231)
+- 2021-11-05 — On motion to table the motion to reconsider Agreed to by the Yeas and Nays: 228 - 205 (Roll no. 370).
+- 2021-11-05 — Resolving differences -- House actions: On motion that the House agree to the Senate amendment Agreed to by the Yeas and Nays: 228 - 206 (Roll no. 369).(consideration: CR H6230-6231)
+- 2021-11-08 — Presented to President.
+- 2021-11-08 — Presented to President.
+- 2021-11-15 — Became Public Law No: 117-58.
+- 2021-11-15 — Became Public Law No: 117-58.
+- 2021-11-15 — Signed by President.
+- 2021-11-15 — Signed by President.
+- 2022-08-04 — Committee on Banking, Housing, and Urban Affairs.
+Hearings held.